Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 How to Apply to Stanford

-It’s a fantastic option to apply to Stanford from a community college or another university (in addition to living in California).
+It’s a fantastic option to apply to Stanford from a community college or another university (besides living in California).

 We’ve already discussed the prerequisites for applying to Stanford University and the primary criteria for admission.